auphong2707/hospital-readmission-risk/phase-5-fairness-assessment-mitigation/README.md

-# Phase 5: Fairness Evaluation & Deployment Readiness
+# Phase 5: Fairness Assessment & Mitigation

 ## Purpose

-Phase 5 is the final ethical and operational validation stage before deploying the readmission risk model.
-It evaluates whether the model's predictions and resulting interventions are equitable across protected demographic groups (race, gender, age), quantifies any disparities, proposes mitigation strategies (if needed), and packages the model, documentation, and monitoring for production.
+Phase 5 performs comprehensive fairness assessment AND conditional mitigation for the hospital readmission risk model.
+This unified phase evaluates whether the model produces equitable outcomes across protected demographic groups (race, gender, age) and automatically applies fairness mitigation when violations are detected.

-**Who this is for:** Data scientists, ML engineers, clinical leads, and stakeholders responsible for safe and fair deployment of predictive models in healthcare.
+**Who this is for:** Data scientists, ML engineers, clinical leads, ethics committees, and stakeholders responsible for safe and fair deployment of predictive models in healthcare.

-**What this contains:** Meaning, goals, definitions, step-by-step evaluation plan, required inputs/outputs, critical blocker, mitigation options, run instructions, and monitoring recommendations.
+**What this contains:**
+- Part A: Fairness evaluation (always runs)
+- Part B: Fairness mitigation (conditional - runs if violations detected)
+- Unified orchestration script for both workflows
+- Combined outputs and deployment recommendations

 ---